djjtyn/bookLookUp/README.md

 chose this gif as I believe it suits the sites purpose.<br>
 After a search query is submitted, the quote image disappears from the screen and the search bar area jumps to the top of the screen.
-I chose to do this to create more space for the book results which are listed below the search bar.<br> I chose to have 10 book results per page as I was conscious that having a higiher number than 10 books per page could cluster the page and not look as good.<br>
+I chose to do this to create more space for the book results which are listed below the search bar.<br> I chose to have 10 book results per page as I was conscious that having a higiher number than 10 books per page could clutter the page and not look as good.<br>
 Each book details area contains the title, author, review, picture and description of the book.
 I chose to have the picture in the left of the books area with the books title,author and rating beside it and the description underneath these.
 I thought